PayString/.github/SECURITY.md

 # Vulnerability Disclosure Policy

-Security is one of the top priorities at Xpring, and we value the security community.
+Security is one of the top priorities with PayID, and we value the security community.
 The responsible disclosure of vulnerabilities helps us ensure the security and privacy of users of the project.

 ## Guidelines